MaxPolak97/H3D-Net-new/README.md

 Click [here](https://hackmd.io/7VpIn0GFTTCApcEB_wX31A?view) to view this blog post online.

 For those who are new to these topic, click [here](https://hackmd.io/@Group3-H3D-Net/BJqxCkmm9) to check our reproducibility project of H3D-Net in which we explains the methods in more detail.

+## Authors
+Alon Dawe     - 5603250
+Max Polak     - 4570677

 ## Introduction